GONG WING FOIL BOARD INFLATABLE HIPE FIRSTThe inflatable foil board that’s perfect for learning!Available on:

 Example: I weigh 80kg + 10 = 90L to float.
 Which means that with 90L and more I will be easy, provided I have a good level in wing.

-You can also sub liter it because the Lemon is wide enough to be stable.
+You can also sub liter it because the board is wide enough to be stable.
 So if you have a great level and want maximum responsiveness, you can switch to negative volumes.
 Up to your weight – 10 = volume you can go on your knees by leaning on the wing on the water.